intel/tcf/doc/glossary.rst

    hash

-     In the context of *tcf run*, a hash is a four character code that uniquely identifies the test case name and the target where it ran.
+     In the context of *tcf run*, a hash is a six character code that uniquely identifies the test case name and the target/s where it ran.

    herd